 Investments for Income Lovers

-Stay tuned for the next installment in this series, where we'll take a look at some of the best high-yielding exchange-traded funds for your portfolio.
+Stay tuned for the final installment in this series where we'll take a look at some more outside-the-box choices for boosting yield in your portfolio.

 Reaching your retirement goals will require more work than just investing in the best income-producing investments around.
 Our newest special free report highlights theshocking truth about your retirement.
 Don't miss this chance to grab your free copy of thiscan't miss reporttoday!

 At the time this article was published Amanda Kishis the Fool's resident fund advisor for the Rule Your Retirement investment newsletter.
 Amanda owns shares of Barclays Aggregate Bond ETF.Tryany of our Foolish newsletter servicesfree for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has adisclosure policy.